 - High Tensile Strength.
 Hence the long term endurance.

 This is due to the three dimensional structure on the natural hide.

 - High resistance to flexural fatigue.

 - Strong resistance to puncture.

 - Mold ability.
-Leather can be molded and will retain its shape.
+Soaked leather can be molded and will retain its shape when dry again.

 - Anti-Fungal properties.
 Leather is treated for resistance to mildew and rot.

 - Resistance to fire.
 Therefore a safer option to highly flammable nylon fabrics.

 Full grain leather is mostly natural with little human interference following curing & colouring.

 Hides without natural imperfections and scarring are less common, therefore increasing the cost.